SimonWang9610/indexed_scroll_observer/README.md

 4. Check if the specific `index` is visible on the screen.
 See [check visibility](#checking-index-is-visible-on-the-screen).

+5. Check which items are visible in the viewport.
+See [get visible items](#get-visible-items)

-5. Check the visible ratio of the observed `RenderObject` in a viewport.
+6. Check the visible ratio of the observed `RenderObject` in a viewport.
 See [how to use it in a GroupList](https://github.com/SimonWang9610/indexed_scroll_observer/blob/main/example/lib/example/group_list_example.dart)

-6. No breaking for your current sliver widgets, e.g., `ListView`/`GridView`, `SliverList`/`SliverGrid`/`SliverAppBar`, just wrapping your item widgets using `ObserverProxy`.
+7. No breaking for your current sliver widgets, e.g., `ListView`/`GridView`, `SliverList`/`SliverGrid`/`SliverAppBar`, just wrapping your item widgets using `ObserverProxy`.
 Supported:

 - [x] ListView
 - [x] GridView